 “So, today, we went out to Cuatros Grados Norte, which is a sort of hip part of the city.
 It’s safe and lots of young people,” she says.

 “How is it speaking Spanish every day and having all your classes also in another language?”
-I ask.

 “It’s ok, sometimes my brain feels like it’s mush, but it seems to be getting better.
 One of my friends hasn’t had a solid poop since we arrived in Guatemala.
 I don’t know why, but I can eat anything off the street and not get sick.
-I mean, I did spend a year and a half in Iraq with the army and never got sick either,” she says.
+I mean, I did spend a year and a half in Iraq with the army and never got sick either.”

 I laugh out loud; I love poop stories.

 “Sounds miserable for her.
 What else is going on in Guatemala?”
-I ask.

 “Well, I’m wondering if you’d be interested in traveling here with me for ten days.
 We could go to Livingston, Puerto Barrios, Tikal, and anywhere else you’d like.
 I’ll plan it all, you just need to buy the plane ticket and pay your way otherwise,” she says.
-I get images of her jumping off the couch, wearing a towel, yelling ‘she-ra’!
+I get images of her jumping off the couch, wearing a towel, yelling ‘she-ra’.
 Always the more adventurous one.

 “Well, I’m not sure if I can get off work for that long.
 I can check on it and get back to you,” I say.